-- (2) (a) Education expenses that qualify for the credit under this section are amounts paid as tuition and fees by an individual for a dependent who is in compliance with Title 20, chapter 5, part 1. - (b) Qualifying education expenses do not include amounts paid to a governmental entity as property taxes, assessments, or fees. - (3) The amount of the credit for qualifying education expenses is as follows: - (a) up to \$375, as applied against the first \$375 of qualifying education expenses, for the tax year beginning January 1, 1995, but only for the amount by which those expenses have increased from the previous tax year; - (b) up to \$750 for the tax year beginning January 1, 1996, as applied against the first \$375 of qualifying education expenses for attendance from January 1, 1996, to June 30, 1996, and against the first \$375 of qualifying education expenses for attendance from July 1, 1996, to December 31, 1996; and - (c) up to \$1,000 for tax years beginning on or after January 1, 1997. - (4) A deduction or credit is not allowed under any other provision of this chapter with respect to any amount for which a credit is allowed under this section.
-Any amount of the credit allowed under this section that is in excess of an individual's tax liability must be refunded to the individual. - (5) In the case of a married individual filing a separate return, the amount of the credit under subsection (3) is limited to one-half of the applicable amount.
+- (2) (a) Education expenses that qualify for the credit under this section are amounts paid as tuition and fees by an individual for a dependent who is in compliance with Title 20, chapter 5, part 1. - 10 (b) Qualifying education expenses do not include amounts paid to a governmental entity as 11 property taxes, assessments, or fees. - (3) The amount of the credit for qualifying education expenses is as follows: - 13 (a) for the tax year beginning January 1, 1997, but only for the amount by which those expenses

+14 have increased from the previous tax year: - 15 (i) up to \$375 for the first child; - 16 (ii) 70% of \$375 for the second child; and - 17 (iii) 50% of \$375 for the third and any subsequent child; - (b) for the tax year beginning January 1, 1998, as applied against the first \$375 of qualifying education expenses for attendance from January 1, 1998, to June 30, 1998, and against the first \$375 of qualifying education expenses for attendance from July 1, 1998, to December 31, 1998: - 21 (i) up to \$750 for the first child; - 22 (ii) 70% of \$750 for the second child; and - 23 (iii) 50% of \$750 for the third and any subsequent child; and - 24 (c) for tax years beginning on or after January 1, 1999: - 25 (i) up to \$1,000 for the first child; - 26 (ii) 70% of \$1,000 for the second child; and - 27 (iii) 50% of \$1,000 for the third and any subsequent child. - (4) A deduction or credit is not allowed under any other provision of this chapter with respect to any amount for which a credit is allowed under this section.
+Any amount of the credit allowed under this section that is in excess of an individual's tax liability must be refunded to the individual.

+(5) In the case of a married individual filing a separate return, the amount of the credit under subsection (3) is limited to one-half of the applicable amount.

 NEW SECTION.
 Section 2.
-Intent to claim education tax credit -- form.
+Intent to claim education tax credit?-form.
 (1) The superintendent of public instruction shall provide a form on which to declare the intent to claim an education tax credit.
-The form must outline the tax credit provided by [section 1] and must contain an affidavit that the individual completing the form intends to enroll a dependent minor in a school other than a public school in the district of residence during the following school year.
+The form must outline the tax credit provided for in [section 1] and must contain an affidavit that the individual completing the form intends to enroll a dependent minor in a school other than a public school in the district of residence during the following school year.
 The form must be distributed to each student attending public school.
 Forms must also be provided to and be available from each county superintendent of schools.

-(2) In order to be eligible for the tax credit provided for in [section 1], an individual shall annually complete the form provided for in subsection (1) and return the form to an official of the individual's district of residence by May 10.
+- (2) In order to be eligible for the tax credit provided for in [section 1], an individual shall annually complete the form provided for in subsection (1) and return the form to an official of the individual's district of residence by May 10.
 Each district shall forward the forms to the county superintendent, who shall then forward the forms to the superintendent of public instruction.
-The number of eligible dependent minors indicated on the forms who were enrolled during that year must be excluded from ANB calculations for the ensuing school year.

-(3) The superintendent of public instruction shall forward a copy of each form to the department of revenue for use in determining eligibility for the tax credit provided for in [section 1].
+The number of eligible dependent minors indicated on the forms who were enrolled during that year must be excluded from ANB calculations for the ensuing school year. - (3) The superintendent of public instruction shall forward a copy of each form to the department of revenue for use in determining eligibility for the tax credit provided for in [section 1].